Duk (footballer)

-Luís Henriques de Barros Lopes (born 16 February 2000), commonly known as Duk, is a professional footballer who plays as a forward for Spanish club Leganés.
-Born in Portugal, he represents Cape Verde at international level.
+Luís Henriques de Barros Lopes (/pt/; born 16 February 2000), commonly known as Duk (/kea/), is a Cape Verdean professional footballer who plays as a forward for Liga MX club Atlas and the Cape Verde national football team.

 Club career

 Duk represented CF Os Montelavarenses, Sporting CP, Oeiras, Belenenses and Benfica as a youth.
 He played with the latter's reserve team as a senior, featuring in 42 games across 2 seasons and scoring 11 goals.

-In July 2022, Duk signed for Aberdeen on a three-year deal from Benfica for an undisclosed fee.
+In July 2022, Duk signed for Aberdeen on a three-year deal from Benfica for 400k euros.
 In March 2023, he was named Premiership player of the month.

 On 3 February 2025, Duk signed a two-and-a-half-year contract with La Liga side Leganés.

 International career

 Duk has represented Portugal at Under-18 and U19 level, but made his international debut for Cape Verde in 2022.

 Controversies

-Prior to the 2024–25 season, Duk failed to report back to the club for pre-season training.
+Before the 2024–25 season, Duk failed to report back to the club for pre-season training.
 The club subsequently confirmed that Duk was absent without leave and would be proceeding with disciplinary measures against the player.

-On 7 September 2024, Aberdeen confirmed that Duk had rejoined first team training.
-He stated: “I would like to sincerely apologise to everyone associated with Aberdeen for my absence over the last period.
-I deeply regret being away.
-I am grateful to the Club, the manager, my teammates and supporters for giving me a chance.
-I will work hard every day to try and help the team".